Luke-yuliu/luke-yuliu.github.io/about.md

 permalink: /about/
 ---

-Inspired to be a black belt Kung Fu Tester. #KungfuTesting #功夫
+Inspired to become a Kung Fu Master in testing, while having fun on my learning journey.

-### More Information
+Committed to delivering better quality solutions via a lean approach, continuous improvement, continuous learning.

-Deliver better quality solutions via a lean approach, continuous improvement, continuous learning and powered by my tester mindset.
+powered by #TesterMindset.

 ### Contact me